ines-besrour/Backend-challenge/README.md

 This project is a NestJS-based API for searching artists using the Last.fm API and exporting search results to a CSV file.
 The project is structured using the NestJS framework with modules, controllers, and services.

+## Why choosing Nestjs:

+NestJS offers a more structured and maintainable approach with its modular design, TypeScript support, and built-in features, making it a better choice for long-term maintainability and scalability.

 ## Installation